a-amansharma/esp32-six-wheel-drive/README.md

 # 🚀 Future Goal

-Transform ESP32-6WD from a simple remote-controlled rover into a fully AI-powered autonomous robotic platform capable of understanding commands, seeing the environment, identifying targets, and performing intelligent navigation.
+Transform ESP32-6WD from a simple remote-controlled Car into a fully AI-powered autonomous robotic platform capable of understanding commands, seeing the environment, identifying targets, and performing intelligent navigation.

 ---